jlubi333/jpl-blog/_posts/2015-08-17-create-your-own-programming-language-part-2.md

 Let me explain. `Callable` represents something that is callable
 <span>(duh!)</span>{: .mutter}.
 The most obvious callable value is a function.

-Just a bit of a warning, the rest of the section is very theory-oriented.
-If you don't really care about *why* I made the design decisions that I did, you can just skim this section.

 In Camille, functions are nameless, so if we want to reuse them, we must assign them to a variable.
 Nameless (also known as "anonymous") functions like these are typically called lambda functions, or lambdas for short.
 As such, functions